 Along with the clicking of computer keyboards and the whir of copy machines, most businesses can add sneezing and coughing to their background noise.
 After all, wherever there are people there are germs.

 As a public relations professional who is also a trained aromatherapist (I formally studied botanical essences in the U.S. and France), I develop olfactive strategies and tactics for creating memorable brands.

 It's proven.
 A brand with a scented logo has a 65% chance of being remembered by a customer after one year, while an unscented brand has a 50% chance of being forgotten within the first three months.

 But that’s only part of the story

-These are not the same scents that hit you as you walk into your favorite mall department store.
+These are not the same scents that hit you as you walk into a mall department store.
 The oils used in mass market perfumes are typically synthetics that have no therapeutic value.
-Their mission is to make you smell sexy, sultry, serious, sophisticated, modern, hip, or whatever aspirational goal the perfumer had in mind while creating the scent.
+Their mission is to make you smell sexy, sultry, serious, sophisticated, modern, hip, or whatever aspirational goal the perfumer had in mind for you.

-Synthetics aren’t in my portfolio of scents.
-However, pure essential oils are part of my aresenal to help brands remain authentic in today’s digital space, where so much of reality is distorted and defined as virtual.
-While the essential oils I use have beautiful scents, there is so much more to these fragrant fighters than meets the nose.
+Synthetic scents aren’t in my portfolio.
+However, pure essential oils are part of my arsenal to help brands get noticed in today’s digital space, where so much of reality is distorted.
+While the essential oils I use smell beautifully, there is a lot more to these fragrant fighters than meets the nose.

 If you’re interested in an olfactive logo, I’d love to talk with you about it.
 Please contact me through this website.
 Here’s wishing you and everyone in your office a healthy and happy fall and winter season!